home / writing

 ?.getTheme() // only if settings exist

 Scary name, simple idea.
-It’s just chaining operations together.
+It’s just chaining operations.

 One of the biggest revelations was that these “high-level” patterns often produce faster code than manual imperative approaches.